JonathanMiroshnik/TriangleTest/README.md

 And so I created a function for that specific calculation, for the accurate display of the angles.

 4. I did not deal with the transfer of the input from one page to another.
 I would've preferred to give the Display page the Triangle points data in a more React friendly way, like as an input to the DisplayPage function instead of using useLocation.
+I did not generalize the angles and the angle text associated with each to a separate component, which would've been more appropriate for these repeating patterns.

 5. The tools I used were: Vite, Deepseek, Cursor
 I used Vite to create a ready-made React and Typescript set-up.